Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/1-Broken-Codebase-With-Well-Tested-And-Conflict-Free-Code-Changes/_index.md

 This *test.py* file uses the *unittest* framework to test the **get_1s** function.
 The **test_with_10** method checks if calling **get_1s(10)** returns a list of ten **1**s by comparing the result with **[1] * 10**.
 If the outputs match, the test passes.

-Both developers begin by pulling the latest codebase from the *main* branch.
+Both developers begin by pulling the latest codebase from the remote *main* branch to the local machine.
 From the *main* branch, person *a* creates a new branch, naming it *person-a*, while person *b* checks out a separate branch called *person-b*.

 #### On 'person-a' branch